tlippincott/inventory-system/README.md

 ## 🚀 Current Status

-**Phase 6 Complete** - Complete backend API with settings management.
+**Phase 7 Complete** - Full backend with professional PDF invoice generation.

 - ✅ Monorepo structure with workspaces
 - ✅ TypeScript configured for all packages